 Syllabus and Learning Objectives (LOs)

-To support the Agency in transitioning the ECQB to align with the syllabus and LOs published in 2018, a TK Syllabus Comparison Document comparing the earlier published syllabi and LOs with these new ones has been prepared.
+To support the stakeholders in transitioning the ECQB to align with the syllabus and LOs published in 2018, a TK Syllabus Comparison Document comparing the earlier published syllabi and LOs with these new ones has been prepared.
 It is also made available to stakeholders: please refer to 'DOWNLOADS' below.

 Disclaimer: The TK Syllabus Comparison Document is made available for information purposes only.
 While every care has been taken in preparing the content of the TK Syllabus Comparison Document to avoid errors, the Agency makes no warranty as to the accuracy, completeness or currency of its content.
 The Agency shall not be liable for any kind of damages or other claims or demands incurred as a result of incorrect, insufficient or invalid data, or arising out of or in connection with the use, copying or display of the content, to the extent permitted by European and national laws.
 The information contained in the Document should not be construed as legal advice.